Hanzi23/Samsung_HAR_Dataset/README.md

 7. Groups the dataset by subject and activity
 8. Computes the mean of each variable for each subject and each activity.

-The script returns a file called "tidyDF.txt" with the tidy dataset.
+The script returns a file called "tidyDF.txt" that contains the tidy data.